 At Summit Financial Partners, we are Fiduciary Advisors, which means we are legally bound to uphold our fiduciary duty to act in our clients’ best interest at all times.
-The fiduciary duty is one the most important professional obligations and we take our requirement to operate in a fiduciary capacity very seriously.
+This duty is one the most important professional obligations and we take our requirement to operate in this capacity very seriously.

 To be more specific, the National Association of Personal Financial Advisors (NAPFA) defines the role of a fiduciary as:

 “A financial advisor held to a Fiduciary Standard occupies as position of special trust and confidence when working with a client.
 As a Fiduciary, the financial advisor is required to act with undivided loyalty to the client.
 This includes disclosure of how the financial advisor is to be compensated and any corresponding conflicts of interest.”

 At Summit Financial Partners, we strictly abide by this definition.
 And as members of NAPFA, we sign the following Fiduciary Oath annually upon renewing our membership.